hellgate75/go-network/pipe/README.md

 Then we create a configuration (the example doesn't require the SSL/TLS encryption, available in the library) using the fluent builder `pipe.builders.PipeNodeConfigBuilder`  available calling the function `pipe.builders.NewPipeNodeConfigBuilder` (we can set In, Out or both Host options).
-In order to configure the TcpServer we invoke the component function `pipe.PipeNode.Init` passing the node configuration.
+In order to configure the PipeNode we invoke the component function `pipe.PipeNode.Init` passing the node configuration.
 Now the node is ready to start.

 Pipe Node is ready to start using the function `pipe.PipeNode.Start`.
-In order to make the main thread waiting for the completion of the server activities we invocate at the end of the code the function `pipe.TcpServer.Wait`, instead to wait for the channels are ready for use you must invoke the function `pipe.TcpServer.UntilStarted`.
+In order to make the main thread waiting for the completion of the server activities we invocate at the end of the code the function `pipe.PipeNode.Wait`, instead to wait for the channels are ready for use you must invoke the function `pipe.PipeNode.UntilStarted`.

-Reading data from the network is easy, just call function `pipe.TcpServer.GetInputPipeChannel` and use the returned channel to read messages (model.PipeMessage === []byte).
+Reading data from the network is easy, just call function `pipe.PipeNode.GetInputPipeChannel` and use the returned channel to read messages (model.PipeMessage === []byte).
 Place the reading event, loop or anything matching with your desing, and enjoy the powerful library.